hkidd/TechBlog/README.md

 # TechBlog
 This tech blog is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+Users are able to sign up, login, logout, and add posts to the page/database.

 ## User Story